-You can use the man command to get help information about a shell command.
+Use the man command to get help information about a shell command.
 The man syntax is:

 man command_name

 - To scroll the information in a man page, press <Enter>. - To end the display of a man page, type q and press <Enter>.